Jamie-Clayton/Docs/_posts/2026-05-16-high-performance-mindsets.md

 ## Systems Thinking

-Understanding that every change has ripple effects prevents the "fix one thing, break another" cycle.
+Every change has ripple effects, and engineers who see them avoid the "fix one thing, break another" cycle that eats so much of a team's time.
+Once you start seeing the system instead of the file in front of you, a lot of mysterious bugs stop being mysterious.

 **In practice:**
 - Before changing shared code, map the downstream consumers